alphagov/government-service-design-manual/service-manual/user-centred-design/resources/header-footer.md

 ---

 {:.intro}
-All pages on GOV.UK services should use the header, footer, branding and typeface specified in the templates.
-The version you use depends on what kind of service you’re making, and whether it’s live or not.
+All pages on GOV.UK services should use the GOV.UK header, footer, branding and New Transport typeface, as specified in the templates.

 ---

-## 1. Check whether your service is going to be on GOV.UK
+## 1. Check that your service is on GOV.UK

 A service is ‘on GOV.UK’ if it’s available at www.gov.uk/myservice, myservice.service.gov.uk or myblog.blog.gov.uk.

 If your service isn’t on GOV.UK you can still follow this guidance, but your site shouldn’t identify as being part of GOV.UK and should not use the crown or the GOV.UK logotype in the header.

-[This blog post](https://gds.blog.gov.uk/2013/03/18/intranets-dcms/) talks about a good example of a site that follows our guidance without using GOV.UK identity.
+[Here's a good example](https://gds.blog.gov.uk/2013/03/18/intranets-dcms/) of a site that follows our guidance without using our identity.

 ---